medcomdk/MedCom-FHIR-Communication/docs/index.md

 ## 1 Introduction to Governance for MedCom FHIR Messaging

-On this page, you can find information about how MedCom has profiled the <a href="http://hl7.org/fhir/R4/messaging.html" target="_blank">HL7 FHIR Messaging Framework (opens up in a new tab)</a> to work in a Danish context.
+On this page, you can find information about how MedCom has profiled the <a href="http://hl7.org/fhir/R4/messaging.html" target="_blank">HL7 FHIR Messaging Framework </a> to work in a Danish context.
 Governance for MedCom HL7 FHIR Messaging describes the basic ruleset of how MedCom Messages must be exchanged in the Danish Healthcare Messaging Network.
 The Danish ruleset is based on: